BbyMutha: Retirement, Mutha Magick Apothecary, and comeback

 On August 28, 2020, after years of delays, her debut studio album, Muthaland, was finally released on music distribution platforms.
 Declaring it her last official release, she expressed her frustrations via Twitter with the process behind making the album, adding how much stress it caused her.
 The album received positive reviews from music publications, with critics praising the lyrics and creativity.
-Pitchfork scored the album an 8.0 rating, with contributor Dylan Green writing "It’s a deliriously entertaining, ambitious project from an artist operating at her peak".
+Pitchfork scored the album an 8.0 rating, with contributor Dylan Green writing "It's a deliriously entertaining, ambitious project from an artist operating at her peak".
 She started an apothecary, named Mutha Magick Apothecary, selling soaps, candles, and essential oils among other products.
 In addition, she also plans to open a physical brick-and-mortar store for the company, while also focusing on possibly releasing a mini-EP to be made exclusively available on OnlyFans, and a documentary.
 She soon recanted her statements on retirement and appeared to make a comeback with the release of her EP Muthaleficient 2 on March 2, 2021.
 She later released the third volume of her Bastard Tapes EPs, The Bastard Tapes, Vol. 3 on May 10, 2021.
 Tom Breihan for Stereogum describes it as "[not] as musically far-out as Muthaleficent 2.
-Instead, it’s mostly hard, fundamental Southern rap. [...]
+Instead, it's mostly hard, fundamental Southern rap. [...]
 Mostly, though, the appeal is just Bbytalking fly, charismatic, nasty shit.
 She is extremely good at doing that."
+In 2024, she released her album Sleep Paralysis, working alongside producers such as Foisey, Bon Music Vision, and Kilde.

 Influences

 Moore has credited Gucci Mane as her biggest musical influence.
 She has also listed Southern hip hop artists Trina, La Chat, and Gangsta Boo as influences.
 She has described her music as being influenced by living in the ghetto in Chattanooga.
 Her music is also influenced by her religious upbringing in Tennessee, in the Bible Belt.

-She is known for having a colourful fashion sense and frequently wearing different wigs.
+She is known for having a colorful fashion sense and frequently wearing different wigs.
 Moore has named Jimi Hendrix, Lil Kim, and Kelis as style influences.

 Personal life

 Moore lives in Tennessee with her four children.
-Her father lives next door to her, and helps her with childcare when she travels to perform.
+Her father lives next door to her and helps her with childcare when she travels to perform.
 In a 2015 interview, Moore stated that she is not at a point in her life where she is ready for a relationship, having previously had unhealthy relationships.
-Moore identifies as bisexual, and non-binary using they/them, and she/her pronouns.
+Moore is bisexual and non-binary, using they/them and she/her pronouns.

-Moore currently is in a relationship with Fly Anakin.